Indiana Jones and the Temple of Doom: Reception from the cast and crew

-Controversy

 Depiction of India

-The depiction of India caused controversy, with the film being not released in cinemas in the country, as the film received a temporary ban in India.
-The film was later released in the country when it came out on home video.
-A small protest group of around 30 to 50 people in Seattle, Washington, appeared in the local newspapers when they protested against the film for depicting Indians as either helpless or evil.
+The depiction of India in Temple of Doom was criticized, and the film received a temporary ban in India.
+It was later released in the country when it came out on home video.
+A group of 30–50 people in Seattle, Washington, appeared in the local newspapers when they protested the film for depicting Indians as either helpless or evil.

 The depiction of Indian cuisine was heavily criticized, as dishes such as baby snakes, eyeball soup, beetles, and chilled monkey brains are not Indian foods.
-Professors such as Yvette Rosser have criticized the film for its portrayal of India, with Rosser writing "[it] seems to have been taken as a valid portrayal of India by many teachers, since a large number of students surveyed complained that teachers referred to the eating of monkey brains."
+Professor Yvette Rosser wrote that "[it] seems to have been taken as a valid portrayal of India by many teachers, since a large number of students surveyed complained that teachers referred to the eating of monkey brains."
 Another heavily criticized aspect was the film's white savior narrative, with Indiana being depicted as a great white hero upon landing in a remote Indian village, with the villagers unable to help themselves.

 Roshan Seth, who played Chattar Lal, mentioned that the banquet scene was a joke that went wrong, saying, "Steven intended it as a joke, the joke being that Indians were so smart that they knew all Westerners think that Indians eat cockroaches, so they served them what they expected.
 The joke was too subtle for that film."

-In his autobiography, Amrish Puri described the whole controversy around the film as "silly".
+In his autobiography, Amrish Puri described the controversy around the film as "silly".
 He wrote that "it's based on an ancient cult that existed in India and was recreated like a fantasy.
 If you recall those imaginary places like Pankot Palace, starting with Shanghai, where the plane breaks down and the passengers use a raft to jump over it, slide down a hill and reach India, can this ever happen?
 But fantasies are fantasies, like our Panchatantra and folklore.
 I know we are sensitive about our cultural identity, but we do this to ourselves in our own films.
 It's only when some foreign directors do it that we start cribbing."

+Depiction of Hinduism

+The movie has additionally been criticized for its depiction of the Hindu religion.
+Kali, a Hindu mother goddess, is portrayed within the movie as a demon whose devotees commit ritual murder, in a direct tribute to Gunga Din.
+This depiction, as well as the depiction of the Thuggee as a murderous Hindu sect, has been traced to the times of the British Raj.
+Scholars have found no evidence that the Thuggee were particularly associated with worship of Kali, nor of them having been anything more than bandits; they argue this religious framing was the invention of Orientalists with a limited knowledge of the Hindu Shakta tradition.
+Advocacy group Hindus for Human Rights, and Pushpita Prasad writing for American Kahani, both argue that the movie portrayed Hinduism in a highly derogatory and bigoted manner; they also note this portrayal has deeply shaped the way American outsiders have viewed Hinduism.